ChinhDangg/algorand-hackathon/README.md

 ### `finalize_proposal.py`

-Finalizes the result of a proposal.
+Finalizes the result of a proposal (for general voting).

 - Prompts for `app_id` and `pid`.
 - Calls `finalize(pid)`.